-For many people, the passing of a loved one is marked in just one way; a funeral service.
-But in recent years, there have been additions of alternatives to the traditional funeral that have helped people to better accept and memorialize those that made a difference in their lives.
+For many people, the passing of a loved one in funeral homes in Mount Vernon, WA is marked in just one way; a funeral service.
+But in recent years, there have been additional alternatives to the traditional funeral that have helped people to better accept and memorialize those that made a difference in their lives.
 One of these newer forms of memorializing is called a “celebration of life.”
 But what is it?
-Is it any different than funeral?
+Is it any different than a funeral?

 The Traditional Funeral

 The funeral itself has been with humanity for as long as civilization itself.
 Some archaeological evidence suggests that humans undertook some kind of funeral ritual as far back as 50,000 years ago.
 The specifics of funeral details have changed over the centuries according to technology and culture.
 Cremation, for example, is much more widespread in western cultures than it was 100 years ago.
 Environmental concerns have now also made concepts such as “green burials” a more popular alternative in recent years.

 The basic funeral concept, however, remains the same.
 A funeral is a way for the bereaved to give a last farewell to a loved one, usually in the form of a ceremony at which a body is present and committed to a final state.
 In America, this usually means either a burial of the body, or a cremation where the ashes are then kept in an urn permanently, or scattered in some location meaningful to the deceased or bereaved.
 Funerals, in other words, are ways to mark the actual death and commitment of a body.

 As the name implies, this doesn’t necessarily have to be a somber event.
 A celebration of life is a way for people to commemorate and enjoy all that was good about the life of the deceased.
 In most cases, a celebration of life will occur without the body present.
 And while a funeral will usually take place within a small timeframe after someone has passed on, a celebration of life can occur weeks, months, or even years after a body has been buried or cremated.